ElektraInitiative/libelektra/src/bindings/swig/ruby/README.md

 symbol value pairs.
 The symbol value pairs are interpreted as follows:
 - `value`: this will set the value of the newly created key
 - `flags`: pass a ORed list of Key flags
-- any other symbol is interpreted as meta data key and therefore will add a new metadata key.
+- any other symbol is interpreted as metadata key and therefore will add a new metadata key.

-## Key meta data iteration
+## Key metadata iteration

 This is very similar to the `KeySet` iteration and can be accessed with `meta`: